Kheeper

 What happens during boot

-1. The machine downloads an iPXE script from the token URL
+1. The machine executes the iPXE script you provided

 2. The script boots a Fedora installer over the network